Seasons in the sunset - A seventy (+3) year old looks ahead and back

 Regardless, here's what happened the other day.

-I am at the gym.
-It's post workout.
-I walk into the locker room and notice a young man is using the locker right next to mine.
-As is the protocol, he apologizes for choosing a locker so close.
+I was at the gym, post workout.
+I walked into the locker room and noticed a young man was using the locker right next to mine.
+As was the protocol, he apologized for choosing a locker so close.

-"It's my number," he says, "twenty-two."
-He gives me a sheepish grin, then goes on to describe his most recent athletic endeavor.
-"I just got back from Finland," he says.
+"It was my number," he says, "twenty-two."
+He gave me a sheepish grin, then went on to describe his most recent athletic endeavor.
+"I just got back from Finland," he said.

 "I was playing professional hockey there.
 But they couldn't give me my number."